bmc-anvil/bmc.support.installation.developer-setup/linux/OpenSuSEFamily.md

 ```

 If you have problems with fonts, like not seeing a few icons during setup, follow these instructions to add patched fonts:

 - [PowerLevel fonts](https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#fonts)

+add the fonts to the fonts folder then add them to the system fonts

 After zsh and its companions are installed, set the font on a konsole profile so all looks as intended.
 In my case, it's **MesloGS NF**:
 ![Konsole Font Settings](resources/meslo_nerd_fonts_konsole.jpg "Konsole Fonts Settings")

 ### Tweaks